zanonnicola/llfk/src/pages/workshops-en/play-in-english/index.md

 date: '2018-04-27'
 lng: en
 color: '#9DD6D9'
-title: Toddlers & Parents
+title: Play in English
 metaDescription: >-
   Our parent-child workshops are open to babies and toddlers aged from 12 to 36 months.
 They are carried out entirely in English and are a great opportunity for young children to learn English, while discovering some new activities.
-contentTitle: 'Play in English '
+contentTitle: Play in English workshop
 gallery: a
 age: 1-3
 when: 'Fridays and Saturdays, from 10am to 10.45am'